j-o-phillips/j-o-phillips/README.md

 ### Hi there, I'm Jake 👋

-I'm a Junior Web Developer based in Copenhagen Denmark.
+I'm a Web Developer based in Copenhagen Denmark.
 I've recently completed General Assembly's Software Enginnering Immersive bootcamp, as well as countless hours of Codecademy and personal projects.
 Here are the technologies i'm familiar with:
 - JavaScript, HTML, CSS
 - React